LFM-3D: Learnable Feature Matching Across Wide Baselines Using 3D Signals: LFM-3D

 \textbf{Enhancing local features with 3D information.} Given the feature map $N$, we use bilinear interpolation to look up the prediction for a local feature coordinate.
 Thus, each local feature $i$ has information about its 2D pixel coordinates $\mathbf{p}_i$, local image content $\mathbf{d}_i$, and predicted 3D signal $\mathbf{n}_i \in \mathbb R^V$.

 \textbf{Extending SuperGlue to handle 3D signals.} The 3D signals for each local feature can be directly used to improve each keypoint's matching representation:

 where $\text{MLP}_{\text{2D}}$ and $\text{MLP}_{\text{3D}}$ denote separate multi-layer perceptrons that act on the 2D keypoint information and the 3D signals, respectively.
 This 3D-infused representation $\mathbf x'_i$ can be directly used in the GNN with the same architecture and loss functions to improve feature matching.
-Note that summing up the features instead of concatenating allows for pre-training on datasets where no 3D information is available, as described below.
+Note that this design of summing up the features instead of concatenating allows for pre-training on datasets where no 3D information is available, as described below.

 \textbf{Improved positional encoding.} However, MLPs are know to have a spectral bias to learn overly smooth functions~\cite{tancik2020fourier}.
-This is particularly prevalent in models that learn function over a low dimensional space, such as from NOCS or inverse depth.
-Positional encoding~\cite{tancik2020fourier, vaswani2017attention} lifts the input representation to a higher dimension space using periodic functions of increasing frequency.
+This is particularly prevalent in models that learn functions over a distribution of low frequency, low dimensional values, such as from NOCS (3-dim) or inverse depth (1-dim).
+An alternative positional encoding formulation~\cite{tancik2020fourier, vaswani2017attention} can lift the input representation to a higher dimension space using periodic functions of increasing frequency.
 In our model, we use them to encode $\mathbf{n_i}$ before passing them onto the MLP.
 Our final representation for each local feature is then:

 where $\text{PE}$ stands for positional encoding.
 We use 10 frequencies with an implementation following the one of NeRF~\cite{mildenhall2020nerf}.
 We refer to the new keypoint representations $\hat{\mathbf x}$ as \textit{3D-infused local feature embeddings}, or \textit{3D embeddings} for short.